 (1888 – 1964)

-In the 1920s the Wills Factor was the added nutritional supplement that came from B vitamins, namely from liver.
+In the 1920s the Willis Factor was the added nutritional supplement that came from B vitamins, namely from liver.
 Lucy Wills made the connection between good health, especially during pregnancy, and nutrition.
 And she offered a cheaper alternative to poorer families with Marmite, the yeast extract vegetarian spread.

 She was born in 1888 near Birmingham in England, and in 1911 became one of the first women in the country to get degrees in botany and geology from Cambridge University.
 In 1915 entered the London School of Medicine for Women and became a qualified medical practitioner in 1920.